luser-dr00g/inca/README.md

 are different lengths.
 So we box them, so rowcat doesn't screw things up.
 (FIXME: fix rowcat to pad unequal widths).

      <:1
      <:('fy-1)+'fy-2

 rowcat them together `((...);...)`, select one using a boolean expression `(y>1){`, and execute the resulting expression `;`.

+And also *not* executing a command-string prints the string, so:

+        :Hello World!
+    Hello World!

+Recalling the syntax for *executing* code from the command-line.

+       ;$<a

+This illustrates a means by which "multi-line" functions may be conveniently constructed, via a confusing arrangement of vaguely-defined concepts like "box" and "box-array".
+The text lines of the file from `cat file` are, again, defined in the variable a as a box-array, an array of pointers, of command-strings.
+To execute the box-array as a whole, it must be put into a single box.
+(Errmm.
+This feels like an artificial restriction, and it is with difficulty that I document the current behavior of the implementation here...)

+Following this pattern, one might define a multi-statement function in the same manner, as an executable box of a box-array of command strings.

+        f<$<(<:a<1);(<:b<2);(<:c<3)

+Executing ;f should then be equivalent to the separate statements.

+        a<1
+        b<2
+        c<3

 Implements monadic functions m  mW